nithinpeter/react-sort/README.md

 ### Installation

 ```
-npm install --save react-sort-compoent
+npm install --save react-sort-component

 or

-yarn add react-sort-compoent (If you are using Yarn)
+yarn add react-sort-component (If you are using Yarn)
 ```

 ### Usage